NatNight99/english-for-designers/03_content_first/About_me.md

 Writing stories is my passion.
 I want to get more into making actual storyboard in the near future.

-Now to a few of my latest projects.
+Now to a few of my latest projects we go:
 - [My work](My_work.md)

 - [Writing](Writing.md)